vacp2p/rfc/specs/waku/waku.md

 When a node is receiving other Waku messages from a peer before a Status message is received, the node MUST ignore these messages and SHOULD disconnect from that peer.
 Status messages received after the handshake is completed MUST also be ignored.

 The status message MUST contain an association list containing various options.
 All options within this association list are OPTIONAL, ordering of the key-value pairs is not guaranteed and therefore MUST NOT be relied on.
+Unknown keys in the association list MUST be ignored.

 #### Messages